 - Sign up to join the Standards Association ballot pool to vote on sponsor ballots of 802 draft standards.

 - IEEE Standards runs a Get IEEE802 programme which allows anyone to download the standards for free, 6 months after publication.
 The Portfolio of available documents is available.

 - Project naming: 802.1 projects are identified using project names such as 802.1Q, 802.1ad, and 802.1Qat.
 Following the “802.1” are one, two, three or even four letters.
 Upper case letters identify (standalone) standards, and lower-case letters identify amendments (previously called supplements) to existing standards.
 There should never be two projects differing only in the case of these letters!
 The three- and four-letter forms have been introduced to better identify amendments.
-In this scheme, the first one or two letters (always uppercase) identify the standard being amended, and the last two (always lowecase) identify the project doing the amending.
+In this scheme, the first one or two letters (always uppercase) identify the standard being amended, and the last two (always lowercase) identify the project doing the amending.
 The notation 802.1Q-REV is used to identify a revision of an existing standard: these are more extensive changes to the existing text than can be undertaken in an amendment.
-Previously, revisions also had their own project names.
+(Previously, revisions also had their own project names.)

-- RSS feeds are available for each project page and for the main 802.1 index page.
+- RSS feeds are available for each project page and for the main 802.1 page.
 These can be used by compatible software to provide alerts that new information is available on the website without having to manually check for it.
 As new documents and presentations are uploaded to the website, they are automatically added to the web pages based on their filenames, and they are also added to the RSS feeds.
 The RSS feed for the main index page includes all new documents, whereas the per-project feeds are limited to their individual subjects.
-This is a new and experimental feature, and feedback is welcomed.
+This is an experimental feature, and feedback is welcomed.

 - IEEE 802.1 Officers: